skip to content

 • Support with identifying key texts, above those provided by directed reading lists, to enable the student to choose what reading is done during term and what is done at home

-• Flexible lighting that can be adjusted to accommodate a student with a visual impairment (some of whom may prefer bright light and others dim light)
+• Flexible lighting that can be adjusted to accommodate a student with sight loss (some of whom may prefer bright light and others dim light)

-• Rest breaks may be needed due to eye strain and fatigue.
-On occasion, extended deadlines may also be required.
+• Rest breaks may be needed due to eye strain and fatigue

 Human Support

-Students who are have a visual impairment may use a range of human support.
-This support (often known as Non-Medical Help) is usually funded through Disabled Students' Allowances, or the University's Reasonable Adjustments Fund or International Disabled Students' Fund .
-Support can be coordinated through the ADRC and may include Notetaking and/or recording and transcription.
+Students who have sight loss may use a range of human support.
+This support,often known as Non-Medical Help, is usually funded through Disabled Students' Allowances, or the University's Reasonable Adjustments Fund or International Disabled Students' Fund.
+Support can be co-ordinated through the ADRC and may include note taking and/or recording and transcription.

 Technological Support

-There is a variety of assistive technology, including numerous software packages and forms of equipment, designed to help students with visual impairments study effectively.
+There is a variety of assistive technology, including numerous software packages and forms of equipment, designed to help students with sight loss study effectively.
 Disabled Students' Allowances (or the International Disabled Students' Fund) can provide or make a significant contribution towards the cost of this support.

 The Equality Act (2010)